What is a Blouse?

 Blouse sizes may come in standard sizes (small, medium, large, etc.) or in numbered sizes (0, 2, 4, 6, etc.).
 In both cases, it's important to check the size chart for bust, waist and hip measurements to find the proper fit.
 The shirt should not feel too tight across the shoulders or bust when trying it on.

 Sleeve length is another consideration when choosing a blouse.
-These ladies' tops can feature full-length sleeve, ¾-length sleeve, short-sleeve or sleeveless styles.
+These ladies' tops can feature full-length sleeve, 3/4-length sleeve, short-sleeve or sleeveless styles.

 Tips for Buying Blouses

 Ready to buy some blouses of your own?
 It's important to pay attention to the details when shopping for these women's tops.
-Here are some of the features to consider when buying blouses for work or for dressy outfits:
+Here are some of the features to consider when buying blouses for work or dressy outfits:

 • Maintenance: Does the blouse need to be dry cleaned or can you wash it at home?
-Dry clean only shirts can be much more expensive in the long run.
+Dry clean-only shirts can be much more expensive in the long run.
 If possible, choose a wrinkle-free blouse that does not require ironing.

 • Neckline: If you're looking for blouses to wear at work, it's best to choose something with a slightly higher neckline to maintain a professional appearance.

-Use this guide to make sure you get the best blouses for your needs and your personal style.
+Use this guide to make sure you get the best blouses for your needs and personal style.
 For an extra sharp, professional look and a must-have branding opportunity, trust Sharper Uniforms with custom logo blouses.
 We can customize your uniform blouses with embroidery, screen printing or heat seal transfer to fit your workplace and brand.